JenniferBone/convergent-TCR/README.md

 ## Improved Featurization
 Transition probability maps based on a first-order Markov model of TCR pair-wise motifs was developed to reduce the feature size of TCR tree-maps to a 400-feature space.
 Jack-knifing was then used alongside thresholding to reveal underlying patterns in responder versus non-responder TCR data.

+**Figure 2** NLP featurization of TCR data shows the reduction of large TCR sequence diversity revealing signature motifs in non-responder patients

 ![TPM Featurizer of two patient T cell repertoires](https://github.com/JenniferBone/convergent-TCR/blob/83356f310dc6a4b2c3d852905f99b8788836b6cc/figures/TCR_NLP_featurizer.png)

 ## This Example